When your business is on the road, your vehicle and equipment are essential to your day-to-day work. Safeguarding them becomes all the more important.

 Mobile mechanic insurance might require thorough research, considering it is a niche in itself.
-Here is what you need to know so that you can be on the road stress free.
+Here is what you need to know so that you can be on the road stress-free.

 What is mobile mechanic insurance?

-Types of insurance
+Types of auto mechanic insurance

-Road risks insurance
+1. Road risks insurance

 Here is what a road risk policy covers: